TcMenu/tcUnicodeHelper/README.md

 Please raise all questions in the main TcMenu repository discussions.

+## Library and Font Licences

+The library is source code is [Apache 2 licenced](LICENSE) The included fonts are separately licenced [Font licence page](src/Fonts/font-licenses.txt)

 ## Questions and documentation

 You can ask questions either in the [discussions section of the tcMenu repo](https://github.com/davetcc/tcMenu/discussions), or using the Arduino forum.
 We generally answer most questions, but the rules of engagement are: **this is my hobby, I make it available because it helps others**.
 Don't expect immediate answers, make sure you've recreated the problem in a simple sketch that you can send to me.
 Please consider making at least a one time donation using the sponsor link if we do help you out.